parcel-bundler/website/src/getting-started/webapp.md

 #### Development command

-The development command `parcel serve ./src/index.html` starts up a small development server for serving your JS, HTML, CSS and any other assets as the name of the command implies.
+The development command `parcel serve ./src/index.html` starts up a small development server for serving your `JS`, `HTML`, `CSS` and any other assets as the name of the command implies.

 Besides the hosting of these assets, we also start a [Hot Module Reload](/features/hmr/) server which is a websocket that listens to build events and reloads a script, style or your entire page depending on what changed (If you are using React we even have [React Fast Refresh](</recipes/react/#hmr-(fast-refresh)>) built in).
-This is super useful as you no longer have to manually wait for the build completes and manually refresh the page, although you can still do this if you want by adding the `--no-hmr` flag to the command.
+This is super useful as you no longer have to wait for the build to complete and manually refresh the page, although you can still do this if you want by adding the `--no-hmr` flag to the command.

-This command also ensures all used libraries and frameworks are building in development mode, meaning you will get additional debug information if they provide any.
+This command also ensures all used libraries and frameworks are built in development mode, meaning you will get additional debug information if they provide any.
 This means we set the `process.env.NODE_ENV` variable to `development` as well as not doing any minification and generating source-maps.

 #### Production build command

-The production build command `parcel build ./src/index.html` does exactly with it says it does, which is building your application into small production ready bundles.
+The production build command `parcel build ./src/index.html` does exactly what it says it does, which is building your application.

 This command creates production ready bundles that contain very little to no unused and development code, ensuring your end-user gets fast load times.
 We achieve this by telling frameworks and libraries we're building for production by setting the `process.env.NODE_ENV` variable to `production`.